sushilshakya-github/audition_api/README.md

 5. Logger and Exception handling.
 6. Junit test cases for positive senarios only.

-Kindly note, further code optimisations are possible, these are not done due to time constrant.
-Also code covereage can be increased by writing negtive test cases.
-Since Gradle and IntelliJIdea are new for me so consumed a significant time to convert pom.xml based Maven project.
+Kindly note, further code optimizations are possible, these are not done due to time constraint.
+Also, code coverage can be increased by writing negative test cases.
+Since Gradle and IntelliJ IDEA are new for me, so consumed a significant time to convert pom.xml based Maven project.

 I pushed two repositories for each- "https://github.com/sushilshakya-github/audition_api" is for Gradle and IntelliJIdea and